Pizzo Cassinello and the historic pass

 Rest stops

-Länta Hütte SACCoordinates
+Länta Hütte SAC

 Derived from the technical difficulty and the stamina requirements.

-Weather at the route's trailhead
+Weather at the starting point

 Statistics